lovrosdu/klor/doc/02-syntax.md

 - `(if <cond> <then> <else>?)`

   The active role is propagated to `<cond>`, `<then>` and `<else>`.
+  The result of `<cond>` is communicated if its location is different from the location of the whole expression.
   The result of either `<then>` or `<else>`, if any, is communicated only if its location is different from the location of the whole expression.

 - `(select [<label> <role>+] <body-expr>*)`